rust-lang/rust/text/0000-document_all_features.md

     - a single line for the changelog
     - a longer summary for the long-form release announcement.

+Stabilization of a feature must not proceed until the requirements outlined in the **How We Teach This** section of the originating RFC have been fulfilled.

 ### Language features
 [language-features]: #language-features

-We will document *all* language features in the Rust Reference, as well as making some updates to _The Rust Programming Language_ and _Rust by Example_.
+We will document *all* language features in the Rust Reference, as well as updating _The Rust Programming Language_ and _Rust by Example_ as appropriate.
+(Not all features or changes will require updates to the books.)

 #### Reference